+Maintenance Chart

-Maintenance Chart This chart indicates the intervals at which maintenance should be performed by a qualified person.
-Maintenance operations require caution to prevent personal injury and/or property damage.
-Proceed only after you have determined you may do so in complete safety or contact your Correct Craft dealer to perform this maintenance.
+This chart indicates the intervals at which maintenance should be performed by a qualified person.
+Maintenance operations require caution to prevent personal injury and / or property damage.
+Proceed only after you have determined you may do so in complete safety or contact your Correct Craft dealer to perform the maintenance.

-We recommend checking and servicing your boat at the most frequent interval listed below.
+We recommend checking and servicing your boat at the most frequent intervals listed below.

-The inspection and maintenance schedule is based on average operating conditions and utility service.
-Under severe operation, the intervals should be shortened.
+The inspection and maintenance schedule is based on average operating conditions.
+The intervals should be shortened if the boat is operated under severe operating conditions.